telerik/justmock-docs/getting-started/installation/instructions-control-panel.md

 # Installation using Progress Control Panel

 Progress Control Panel is a standalone desktop application for Windows that enables developers to install, monitor, and manage their Telerik products.
-In addition, the Control Panel automates the NuGet package source and sets up license keys for all Telerik product
+In addition, the Control Panel automates the NuGet package source and license key sets up for all Telerik products.

 To install Telerik JustMock by using the Progress Control Panel: